How we're serving our community

 At the Baptist Church • Mondays • 10:00am-11:30am • From 6th April.

 If you are unwell or self-isolating and have no neighbour to shop for you and you require the delivery of a food parcel, please call 01608 646202 with your name, address and family size.
-The parcel (containing fresh, frozen and non-perishable goods) will be delivered to your doorstep on the following Friday.
+Mary's Meals (providing frozen food) is partnering with the Chippy Larder (providing fresh fruit/veg and non-perishable goods from SOFEA*) to distribute food to anyone in need during this crisis.
+The parcels will be delivered to your doorstep on the following Friday.
 Unfortunately, we are unable to do a personalised shop.

 Family Craft Bags

-Collect from St Mary's Church, which will be open during daylight hours.
+Collect from St Mary's Church porch on Wednesdays.
 Each week we'll aim to make a family activity bag - something to make or bake.
 It will contain everything you need to entertain the family for a few hours of fun.

 We know this is a worrying time - if you are anxious we would love to be praying for you.
 Please email: firstname.lastname@example.org You can also try praying yourself.
 Click here for helpful resources to help you find peace and hope.